Skip to content

 After Captain America by Ed Brubaker

-Ed Brubaker was succeeded by the creative team of Rick Remender and John Romita, Jr. The duo took Captain America in new and improbable directions: stranded in the upside-down territory known as Dimension Z, facing the fury of Nuke and the machinations of the Iron Nail, losing his powers, and more!
+Ed Brubaker was succeeded by the creative team of Rick Remender and John Romita, Jr. The duo took the Captain America comics in new and improbable directions: stranded in the upside-down territory known as Dimension Z, facing the fury of Nuke and the machinations of the Iron Nail, losing his powers, and more!

 • Captain America by Rick Remender Omnibus